nhsconnect/gpconnect/pages/development/development_fhir_error_handling_guidance.md

 - RESTful APIs SHALL return an `OperationOutcome` when a specific error code has for a certain situation (i.e. no patient consent to share).
 - RESTful APIs SHALL return an `OperationOutcome` when any other unexpected error occurs containing debug details in the `Diagnostics` field.

+{% include download.html content="A spreadsheet of [Expected Error Codes](downloads/development/expected_error_codes.xlsx) is available which covers the most common error scenarios." %}

 ### Identity Validation Errors ####

 Provider systems SHALL respond by returning one of the following `OperationOutcome` error codes in the case of a custom operation error (i.e. `$gpc.getcarerecord`, `$gpc.getschedule`, `$gpc.registerpatient`).